ff-notes/ron-rdt-spec/spec/lww.md

 LWW-per-field is the same as LWW register but identified by the pair (**object**, **location**) in terms of RON.

-Plain LWW may be expressed as a field (op location) with any specific value (e. g.
-0) of an LWW-per-field object.
+Plain LWW register may be expressed as a field of an LWW-per-field object with any specific op *location*.
+Let is be 0.

-From the other hand, an LWW-per-field object is a product of LWW registers.
+From the other hand, an LWW-per-field object is a product (vector) of LWW registers.

-So, with this type we can encode both a simple LWW register and a product of LWW registers.
+So, with this type we can encode both a simple LWW register and a product (vector) of LWW registers.

 Also, single LWW register isn't a monoid, but LWW-per-field object is.